Farook269/JobBoard/README.md

 # 🗃️ Django Job Board

-A clean, modern job board web app built with Django and Tailwind CSS.
-Users can browse job postings, view detailed job info, and apply with a custom resume upload form.
+Job Board is a dynamic and responsive web-based job portal application developed using Django for the backend and HTML, CSS, JavaScript, and Bootstrap for the frontend.
+The platform enables employers to post job openings while allowing job seekers to browse and search available opportunities.
+It features complete CRUD operations for job listings, user-friendly navigation, and an admin dashboard for managing job posts.
+Additional functionalities include form validations, search and filter options, pagination for organized job displays, and a contact inquiry form.

 ---